asyncapi/modelina/docs/languages/Cplusplus.md

 We use v17 of C++ as our baseline.

+Circular models are not supported at all within the generator.

 <!-- toc is generated with GitHub Actions do not remove toc markers -->

 <!-- toc -->